tejaspatelll/BlackHole-Simulation-HTML/README.md

 **If you use this code in your projects, please provide attribution by linking back to the original source or mentioning its origin.**

 A simple attribution like this is appreciated:
-> Based on the HTML Black Hole Simulation by [Your Name/Source Link Here]
+> Based on the HTML Black Hole Simulation by [Tejas Patel/[Source Link](https://github.com/tejaspatelll/BlackHole-Simulation-HTML/)]

 Enjoy exploring the cosmos!